pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor-chapter-1.md

 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 You can run and install Rust on Windows, too, but you will soon run into issues while you are following along this tutorial and won't be able to complete it.

+> A lot has happened since this tutorial was published in 2019, and one of the
+> changes is that for one of the libraries in this tutorial, there now exists
+> an alternative that also runs on Windows machines.
+I will point out the alternative
+> once we progress to that point, but this tutorial will still use the old library.

 ## How to install rust with `rustup`
 If you visit the [rustup web site](https://rustup.rs/), it tries to auto-detect